thegrumpys/odop/client/docs/Help/terminology.md

 In order to save time and provide more predictable operation, ODOP will stop the search process if it gets very close to a feasible design but still violates one or more constraints by a fraction of a percent.
-In this case, the design is referred to as "marginally feasible".
+In this case, the design is referred to as "feasible" or "marginally feasible" as opposed to "strictly feasible".

 [Design Situations](designSituations.html) provides more insights on how constraints are used to properly specify a design problem.